-Course Name Linear Algebra I Synabus Number 1 Semester, Year 1st semester Number of Credits 2 Credits Course level 1000 Course Number 027004 Instructor(s) (Institution) SCRIMSHAW Travis(大学院理学研究院) Course Objectives Linear algebra is an essential cornerstone of natural science and engineering, and is also important as a basis for a wide range of data science, including social science and medical fields.
-In this course, you can learn the properties and roles of matrices and determinants.
-You learn operations on matrices and determinants, and elementary row operations of matrices and understand methods for solving systems of linear equations and for computing inverse matrices.
-You also learn the relation between elementary row operations and elementary matrices.
-Furthermore, you learn the method of diagonalization of 2 by 2 matrices.
-Course Goals To be able to do operations on matrices and determinants, and elementary row operations.
+Course Name Linear Algebra I Semester, Year 1st semester Number of Credits 2 Credits Course level 1000 Course Number 027004 Instructor(s) (Institution) SCRIMSHAW Travis(大学院理学研究院) Course Objectives Linear algebra is an essential cornerstone of nature for a wide range of data science, including social so In this course, you can learn the properties and matrices and determinants, and elementary row systems of linear equations and for computing involve operations and elementary matrices.
+Furth matrices. cience and medical fields. roles of matrices and detern operations of matrices and erse matrices.
+You also learn ninants.
+You learn operations on understand methods for solving the relation between elementary Course Goals To be able to do operations on matrices and determinants, and elementary row operations.
 To understand how to solve systems of linear equations and to be able to calculate inverse matrices.
 To understand the role of elementary matrices and to be able to explain their relation to elementary row operations.
 To be able to use the co-factor expansion of determinants and Cramer's rule.
 To be able to do the method of diagonalization of 2 by 2 matrices.
 Course Schedule Matrices Definitions, examples, addition, scalar multiplication, multiplication, transposes Systems of linear equations Gaussian elimination, elementary operations and elementary matrices Rank of matrices Inverses of invertible matrices Determinants Definition, basic properties Determinants Cofactors, cofactor matrix, expansions, Cramer's rule Eigenvalues, eigenvectors, diagonalization of 2 by 2 matrices If time permits, we will also cover linear transformations in the plane. (e.g., the relationship between rotations/reflections in the plane and matrices, etc.).
 Homework Learn basic mathematical terms and definitions of concepts.
 Review the material thoroughly so as not to carry over ambiguous points or questions to the next class.
 In addition to completing the homework, students should spend sufficient time on preparation and review.
-Practice calculations using the e-learning materials for self- study and the examples and practice problems in the textbook.
+Practice calculations using the e-learning materials for self-study and the examples and practice problems in the textbook.
 Grading System The degree of achievement of the course goals will be evaluated from the following perspectives.
 (1) Whether the student has acquired basic knowledge of the definitions and theorems that form the framework of the class.
 (2) Whether the student is able to perform calculations and drawings of typical concrete examples appropriately.
 (3) Whether the student can correctly present arguments based on basic concepts and theorems.
 (4) Whether the student has mastered the central idea of the theme and systematically understands the content throughout.
 (5) Whether the student is able to use the content in solving various problems.
-Textbooks / Reading List Grading is based on an overall assessment of the student's performance on exams and coursework. 線型代数学渋川陽一学術図書出版社 2019978-4780606911 Websites Website of Laboratory Additional Information Work on calculation practice.
+Textbooks / Reading List 線型代数学渋川陽一学術図書出版社 2019978-47806 606911 Websites Website of Laboratory Additional Information Work on calculation practice.